The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 Three types of collagen dominate the supplement market.
 Type I is the most abundant in the body and the best studied for skin, hair, nails, and bone support.
 Type II is found primarily in cartilage and is most relevant for joint health.
 Type III is often found alongside Type I and supports blood vessels, organs, and the gut lining.

-Collagen works alongside other recovery strategies — for a broader look at what supports your body after exercise, see our guide on the best post-workout recovery techniques.
+Collagen works alongside other recovery strategies.
+For a broader look at what supports your body after exercise, see our guide on the best post-workout recovery techniques.

 What to Look for in a Collagen Supplement